darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ## Lemon Drop Hi-Res audio source code

 ### Welcome to the future of music...<br>
-The worlds first 24bit QuadDAC.<br>
+The worlds first 24bit QuadDAC in True Stereo!<br>
 Set at: 384bit, 705.6kHz, 24576 channels.<br>
 Running in True Native Mode.<br>
  With all 4 DACs running independently.<br>